Minnie Hooper

-Fanny Emily Mary Hooper, known as Minnie Hooper (1876 – 1964), was an Australian dance instructor and ballet mistress.
+Minnie Hooper (born as Fanny Emily Mary Hooper; 1876 – 1964) was an Australian dance instructor and ballet mistress.
 She has been credited, with Jennie Brenan and Minnie Everett, with maintaining the high standard of Australian dance and ballet in the 1920s, between the reigns of Emilia Pasta and Anna Pavlova.

-She had a long series of contracts with J. C. Williamson's and conducted classes at her dance studio on Pitt Street, Sydney.
+She had a long series of contracts with theatrical management company J. C. Williamson's and conducted classes at her dance studio on Pitt Street, Sydney.

-History
+Bigraphy

+Early life

 Hooper was born in Carlton, Victoria, third daughter of George Charles Beech Hooper (April 1846 – 23 June 1920) and Emma Jane Hooper, née Taylor, (1847 – 8 July 1931), of "Strathmore", Grey Street, East Melbourne, Victoria, later of 18 Rosstown Road, Carnegie, Victoria/East Caulfield, Victoria.

+Career

 In 1894 she was appearing in shows as a member of the "Parisian Pas de Quatre" with Annie Cobb, Lena Cassellis, and Alice Mitchell.

 She appeared as a harlequin in the 1896 Christmas pantomime at Her Majesty's Theatre, Sydney, choreographed by Emilia Pasta and produced by Charles B. Westmacott for Williamson and Musgrove and "trouser parts" in successive pantos, the later ballets being arranged by Minnie Everett.

 In 1902 she appeared in a series of musical plays at the Criterion: George Dance's operetta The Lady Slavey directed by J. F. Sheridan, closely followed by Mrs Goldstein, written by Sheridan and F. W. Weierter, (Note: Frederick William Weierter (4 March 1858 – 25 August 1942), also spelled Whirter, Wheirter etc., arrived in Adelaide in 1883, served as organist at Mount Gambier, then Williamstown, Victoria, later editor of The Scottish Australian.
 He was the author of several operas: Tommy and The Wizard of Owhyhee (both 1910)) and Little Christopher Columbus, in which Hooper was praised.
 She led the ballet in Uncle Tom's Cabin and a revival of A Trip to Chicago.
 She also produced a pantomime Cinderella, which ran for four weeks, and at its conclusion Hooper and Rosevear, who designed the costumes, were each presented with an engraved gold watch by a grateful Sheridan.